 As one example, as he gained awareness, nobody knew if he had any recollection of language or any ability to communicate after he woke from his coma.
 I tried reading to him, using sign language, and finally out of exasperation put a pencil in his hand and the first thing he wrote was “I love you.”

 It baffled me that nobody had thought of that, and it gave me a sense of the importance of my own voice in the face of an often intimidating medical community.

 Gift: An Awareness of The Responsibility of Power

-Being grabbed by the scruff of the neck and slammed against a set of lockers by my grade 6 teacher was traumatizing to me, and yet when I taught school years later, I was very aware and careful with the power of my influence on the psychological well being of children entrusted to my care.
+Being grabbed by the scruff of the neck and slammed against a set of lockers by my elementary school teacher was traumatizing to me, and yet when I taught school years later, I was very aware and careful with the power of my influence on the psychological well being of children entrusted to my care.
 I approached each one with love, and taught from the heart.
 I knew their experience with me would live with some of them for a lifetime, and so I took the time to connect with them, see them as beautiful beings, no matter what their behavior betrayed.
 This gift continues to pay forward, as I see my former students (yes on Facebook) approaching life with compassion, understanding, and a sense of responsibility for their word.
 Over the years, many have thanked me for the shift in their former perspective of judgment and blame.

 Finding Your Own Blessings: Putting These Ideas Into Practice

 So, how do you get there?

 How do you uncover the gifts in your story, and live them fully?
 How do you stop hating yourself?
 How can you find peace when those who have hurt you were bad and wrong?